Lassehhansen/binary-eval-utility/README.md

 ![infographic_thesis](https://github.com/Lassehhansen/binary-eval-utility/assets/54820693/ee0332c5-58f2-4302-9f56-d51e80fd9597)

-Figure: This infographic illustrates the ML development and deployment evaluation cycle as described in the thesis.
+**Figure**: This infographic illustrates the ML development and deployment evaluation cycle as described in the thesis.
 The process begins with problem definition and data choice, followed by training and tuning models on split data.
 Models are evaluated based on discriminative accuracy (AUROC/AUPRC) and calibration.
 The thesis highlights the gap between model development and deployment, emphasizing downstream utility effects of evaluation choices on clinical utility.
 In deployment, models chosen based on AUPRC can lower utility for minority subgroups if thresholds are not appropriately set, while calibration issues can lead to lowered utility.

+**Thesis Objective**

 The thesis that this code is produced for, explores the perceived superiority of the discrimination metric AUPRC under class imbalance by reviewing a large volume of machine learning papers.
 A large-scale simulation is conducted to show that AUPRC is not universally preferred in such settings and to provide a framework to understand the downstream utility effects of model evaluation metric choices.
 This involves generating over 800,000 model scores and examining the sensitivity of AUROC and AUPRC to subpopulation shifts.